burcer/cs106b/README.md

 # cs106b
-Some assignments from CS106B.
+My code for some assignments from CS106B.
 Only fun ones.
+Includes: Fauxtoshop, Boggle.